The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 These accounts allow you to pay in and withdraw money without having access to overdraft facilities – although some can provide a 'buffer zone' of around £10.
 With most basic bank accounts, you'll be given a debit card to make payments in shops and online and be allowed to set up Direct Debits to help manage your bills.

 Basic bank accounts are geared towards people with poor credit, so you should be accepted for one even if you've been declared bankrupt or have had a CCJ in the past.
 Where you might struggle is if you've had criminal convictions for fraud in the past.

 Applying and being rejected from one of these accounts can leave a negative mark on your credit report and potentially harm your chances of receiving credit again in the future.

 thinkmoney personal account

-If you're looking for an alternative to a basic bank account, you could consider the thinkmoney Personal Account.
+If you're looking for an alternative to a basic bank account, you could consider the thinkmoney Managed Current Account.
 The account helps you manage your money by separating your income from your everyday spends – so that the important things are always covered.

-The account comes with a monthly management fee of £17.50 for the single account and £24.50 for the thinkmoney Joint Personal Account.
+The account comes with a monthly management fee of £17.50 for the single account and £24.50 for the thinkmoney Joint Managed Current Account.
 As we help you stick to a budget and pay your bills on time, we won't ever charge you for missed or late payments.

 We don't do any credit checks on our applicants, and you can apply for the account all online.

-Got a question about the thinkmoney Personal Account?
+Got a question about the thinkmoney Managed Current Account?
 Head to our Help and Support section for all you’ll need to know.